puteridxyu/Fintech/README.md

 # Fintech

-Introduction to arabiaPay arabiaPay is an innovative digital wallet application designed to streamline financial transactions and management for users.
-The platform aims to provide a comprehensive solution for handling everyday financial activities with ease and security.
-Our robust system is built to cater to both users and administrators, ensuring a seamless and efficient experience for all.
+ArabiaPay is a cutting-edge digital wallet application crafted to revolutionize the way users manage their finances.
+Powered by Angular for a dynamic user interface, Spring Boot for robust backend services, and MySQL for secure data storage, arabiaPay seamlessly integrates technology to simplify everyday financial activities.
+Whether you're an individual user or an administrator, our platform offers a sleek, intuitive experience that makes financial management effortless and secure.

 Functional Requirements